Free time and a good read are the best partners of any IT Manager who wants to succeed and grow in their position, don’t lose the habit!

 This is an important read for every person involved with IT and will help know how big of a cog they are inside the whole machine.

 Yes.
 A novel about IT.
 Even if it is usually portrayed as the department where nothing happens, this book follows Bill, a Vice president of IT who has to save a dying project or face the consequences.
-I will not spoil the ending, but he manages to achieve something by thinking outside the box.
+We won’t spoil the ending, but he manages to achieve something by thinking outside the box.
 A very large box.